Hosea: A Prophetic Standard for the House of Israel

 A leading Jewish Israeli scholar, Sara Japhet, agrees and says, “the restoration [i.e. return from exile] and the subsequent renewal of Jewish community life involved only three tribes: the lay tribes of Judah and Benjamin, and the tribe of Levi.” (“From The Rivers Of Babylon,” p.82) Levi was the priestly tribe whose members were divided and spread among all of the other tribes.
 It therefore did not inherit land itself and the majority of its members would be proportionately found among the missing tribes of the House of Israel.

 Another very possible line of descent from King David provides an interesting link with the Norse-Gothic tribes and their early leader Odin.
 We read in 1 Chronicles 3:17-18 that Davidic descendant and king of Judah, Jehoiakin, had one son, Asir (KJV: Assir), translated in the RSV and NIV as “captive.”
 This Asir was therefore among those exiled from Canaan, and as noted above, neither he nor any of his descendants were included in Ezra’s list of those who returned from Babylon.
 Where did Asir, of the Davidic royal line of kings, and his descendants go?
 In Norse history, although encased in myth, Asir or Aesir was the name of the chief royal tribe living at Asgard, the early Mideast homeland of the Norse people.
 The Columbia Encyclopedia under the heading “Germanic religion” states, “In early times there were two groups of gods—the Aesir and the Vanir.
 However, after a war between the rival pantheons which perhaps reflects a war between two rival tribes, the defeated Vanir were absorbed into the Aesir, and the gods of both were worshipped in a single pantheon...of twelve principal deities...The gods dwelled at Asgard.”
 Apparently, exiled Israelites of the twelve tribes gathered around their Davidic leader, Aesir, before leaving the Mideast for Europe.
 A later leader of these assembled tribes was Odin, whose name is pure Semitic.
 The name Odin has been shown by scholars to be a royal title meaning “Lord” (compare the Hebrew “Adonai” and early Greek hero, “Adonis”).
-The Norse ancestral-line has been historically reconstructed from King David to Odin in a chart available from the Servant People booksite at www.migrations.info.
+The Norse ancestral-line has been historically reconstructed in the King David to Odin ancestry chart available from the Servant People.

 This should not be surprising, since Ezra informs us that only four courses or divisions of priests returned from Babylon (Ezra 2:36-39), out of a total of twenty-four courses (1 Chron.
 24:7-18).
 These twenty-four courses of priests were a prophetic foretype of the twenty-four elders of the Book of Revelation (4:4; 19:4), showing us that they were not eliminated in God’s Divine purposes.
 Simple math will show that well over 80% of the priesthood of Israel therefore did not return from its exile in foreign lands.
 This percentage would also be reflected in the very low number of Israelites as a whole who returned to Canaan.